by Tom Konrad Ph.D., CFA

 Community solar purchases provide the greatest long term savings, but are only practical for people who can take the federal investment tax credit and are able to pay for their solar up-front.

 The next greatest potential savings come from subscriptions that come at a set price per kWh.
 This type of contract can be a double-edged sword: promised savings can vanish or even turn into extra costs if the contract price includes a large price escalator.
 Contracts that offer a fixed price for the life of the solar farm are much safer and will lead to the greatest savings over the life of the solar farm.
 If contracts have an escalator, the smaller the escalator, the better.
 One fair way to compare such contracts is to look at what the fixed price will be halfway through the contract term.
+Clean Energy Collective’s 1 cent per kWh savings guarantee greatly alleviates this potential problem.

 The simplest and safest way to participate in community solar is the discount type subscription.
 While lacking the large long term potential savings of the best set-price per kWh subscriptions or purchases, the subscriber can be confident that there will be savings of five to ten percent on their electric bill each year, every year.
 This certainty of savings also adds flexibility: it should be easy to find someone to take over your subscription if you move or your electricity usage falls.
 Developers with this sort of subscription will almost inevitably have waiting lists.